MicrosoftEdge/MicrosoftEdge-Documentation/dev-guide/browser/search-provider-discovery/README.md

 Rich search integration is built into the Microsoft Edge address bar, including search suggestions, results from the web, your browsing history, and favorites.
 Microsoft Edge follows the [OpenSearch 1.1](http://go.microsoft.com/fwlink/p/?LinkID=208582) specification to discover and use web search providers.
 If you are a search provider, here's how to ensure that Microsoft Edge supports your service.

+>note For user security and privacy, Microsoft Edge requires that all searches be conducted over SSL.
+Therefore, the following pages and URLs must be https URLs:
+* The site that contains the reference to the description document
+* The URL to the description document itself
+* The search query template

 1. Provide an OpenSearch description file, which contains the name of the search provider, and the template to use to construct the search.
 Here is an example document:
 	```html